-With tensions running high in the United States right now, it is not unlikely that you as an immigrant could possibly be detained by immigration.
+With tensions running high in the United States right now, it is not unlikely that you as an immigrant could possibly be detained by immigration in San Diego.
 The important thing to remember is that in this country you have certain rights available to you under the immigration laws of the United States.
 A lot of how you are treated and what rights are available to you may depend on where you are detained.
 For instance, if you are arrested or detained at the border or an airport you will have fewer rights than if you were detained at a job or in your own home.

 However, no matter where you are detained you must remember to remain calm and follow this advice:

 Just as if you were a citizen of this country first off you have the right to remain silent and ask for an attorney

 You have the right to receive visits from an attorney if you have been arrested.

 Once you are assigned a deportation attorney, write down his name and phone number

 However, unlike a US citizen even though you are entitled to an attorney one will not be provided for you by the government.
 However, You should receive a list of groups who can provide legal advice and perhaps recommend an attorney that would take your case pro bono or at least for a reduced fee

 This one is especially important – do not sign anything

 If you are to appear before a judge and have not had the opportunity to get advice from a lawyer ask for a continuance

 Do not rely on immigration agents or judges to explain your options or give you proper information.
 Talk to a lawyer first